neos/neos-development-collection/Neos.Neos/Documentation/References/NeosFusionReference.rst

 The following fusion properties are passed over to :ref:`Neos_Neos__DimensionsMenuItems` internally:

+:node: (Node) The current node used to calculate the Menu.
+Defaults to ``documentNode`` from the fusion context
 :dimension: (optional, string): name of the dimension which this menu should be based on.
 Example: "language".
 :presets: (optional, array): If set, the presets rendered will be taken from this list of preset identifiers
 :includeAllPresets: (boolean, default **false**) If TRUE, include all presets, not only allowed combinations